Metaswitch/clearwater-readthedocs/docs/Clearwater_IP_Port_Usage.md

 The Bono nodes need the following ports opened to the world:

-* STUN signalling:
+* STUN signaling:

         TCP/3478
         UDP/3478

-* SIP signalling:
+* SIP signaling:

         TCP/5060
         UDP/5060